manvithlucky/manvithlucky/README.md

 - **Wireshark** - A network protocol analyzer that helps capture and analyze network packets.
 This tool is useful for identifying vulnerabilities in network traffic and understanding communication protocols.
 It’s widely used for network troubleshooting, analysis, and security auditing.
   - **Example Use**: Capturing unencrypted passwords in HTTP traffic, detecting suspicious network activity, analyzing packet flows for vulnerabilities.

-- **Tool 2** - Description of the tool and its purpose.

-### 💻 Malware Analysis
-Projects involving malware reverse engineering and analysis.

-- **Malware Sample 1** - Description of the analysis process and findings.
-- **Malware Sample 2** - Description of the analysis process and findings.

-### 🛡️ Vulnerability Management
-Scripts and tools to identify, analyze, and manage vulnerabilities.

-- **Vulnerability Scanner 1** - How this tool works and what it helps detect.
-- **Vulnerability Report 1** - A report generated after scanning a system or network.

 ### 🌐 Web Application Security
 Exploring common vulnerabilities and testing web application security.